 Lets look at the airfare alone.

-Your own economy air will cost approximately $2,000 but with Paul Gauguin the included airfare is a great savings of several hundred dollars per person.
-They also include a day room at the Intercontinental Hotel if you fly in the day of so you can rest until embarkation at 3pm and they also include FREE transfers.
+Your own economy air will cost approximately $2,000 per person but with Paul Gauguin the included airfare is a great savings of several hundred dollars per person.
+They also include a day room if you fly in the day of so you can rest until embarkation at 3pm & they always include late lunch onboard/an Island Tour/a dayroom at the end of your Cruise before the midnight flight home… and they also include ALL needed transfers!

 Any extra hotel nights you pre-book through Paul Gauguin includes breakfast too so you don’t have to pay out of pocket Tahiti prices either… and trust us, that’s a good savings!